12 credits. 12 weeks. $12,000.

 Additionally, CORE™, IES Abroad’s Comprehensive Orientation & Re-entry Experience, begins during orientation and continues throughout the semester with activities focusing on cultural adjustment, goal achievement, and preparing for the return home.

 Even though your adventure starts in Berlin, our field trips take you beyond the city to discover the culture and traditions of your host country.
-These trips are subsidized by IES Abroad.
-Possible destinations include:
+These trips are subsidized by IES Abroad, though extra costs may apply.
+Past destinations have included:

 2 days | Fall & Spring